This Bengaluru postman delivers 600 mails daily in your ‘inbox’ on a bicycle

 Bengaluru, March 14: Times have changed drastically, but a few lives remain the same.
-While we all have switched over to the "fast" way of exchanging letters (nowadays, nobody even uses the term letter, it is mail) as e-mails come in handy, Anjanappa, a postman in Bengaluru, Karnataka, like his hundreds of colleagues across the country till strongly believes in the power of postal service.
+While we all have switched over to the "fast" way of exchanging letters (nowadays, nobody even uses the term letter, it is mail) as e-mails come in handy, Anjanappa (who only writes his first name), a postman in Bengaluru, Karnataka, like his hundreds of colleagues across the country till strongly believes in the power of postal service.
 Employed by the department of post, the 57-year-old has been working as a postman in India's IT hub for the last 30 years.

 Every day, the postman, who is currently working for the MH Colony post office in Marathahalli, starts his day at around 9 am.
 First, he collects his share of posts and parcels from his office in a big bag.
 Then, the man embarks on a day-long journey of the city riding his "favourite" bicycle.
 He travels at least 25 km a day on his rickety bicycle, no matter whether it is sunny, rainy or simply "pleasant Bengaluru" weather (thanks to pollution and rising temperature, the city has lost its famed weather conditions).

-Talking to OneIndia, Anjanappa informs that every day he delivers at least 600 ordinary posts, 70-speed posts, 50 registered posts and a few parcel boxes from companies like Amazon and Flipkart to various houses, apartment complexes and offices in the city.
+Talking to OneIndia, Anjanappa informs that every day he delivers at least 600 ordinary posts, 70 speed posts, 50 registered posts and a few parcel boxes from companies like Amazon and Flipkart to various houses, apartment complexes and offices in the city.
 When asked if such a huge number of letters and parcel boxes are a burden on an ageing man, he smiled and said, "It's my job.
 All my colleagues (postmen) do the same thing.
 It's nothing unusual.
 I like doing it.
 It gives me great satisfaction to deliver posts on time."

 Anjanappa, who has studied till class ten before starting work, has spent all his life in Bengaluru.
 Thus the man knows a lot about the city which over the years has witnessed tremendous changes, a few good and others not so good.
 Before talking about Bengaluru, the postman stated that "one main thing I would like to say about people is that these days they don't write letters to each other."